davidesalerno/learn-consul-k8s-hashicups/README.md

-# Demo application for learning Consul on Kubernetes

-This repository contains

-To deploy the app run the following scripts in order.
-This assumes you have a Kubernetes cluster available.
-This repository has been tested with Minikube and Kind.

-## Download Official Consul Helm chart

-`helm repo add hashicorp https://helm.releases.hashicorp.com`

-## Minimal Consul install

-`helm install -f minimal-consul-values.yaml consul hashicorp/consul --wait`

-## Deploy example workload

-`kubectl apply -f app`

-## View application

-`kubectl port-forward deploy/frontend 8080:80`

 # Demo application for learning Consul Enterprise on Kubernetes

 To deploy the app run the following scripts in order.
 This assumes you have a